 A number of rules are clearly of a heuristic nature - the rule might not be 100 % true but its proficiency rate is very high, compared to the number of errors.
 Several rules have been compiled solely on the statistical information about the word order in the sentence.
-The rules are grouped in such a way that the most reliable ones or those that cause least errors are in the main part of the grammar; the heuristic rules in turn have been divided into groups based on their reliability.
+The rules are grouped in such a way that the most reliable ones or those that cause least errors are in the main part of the grammar; the heuristic rules have been grouped based on their reliability.

 The grammar consists of 1,240 morphological disambiguation rules, 47 clause boundary detection rules, 180 morphosyntactic mapping rules and 1,118 syntactic constraints.
-The morphological disambiguation rules are commented in detail in (Puolakainen, 2001 [10]) and syntactic constraints in (Müürisep, 2000 [7]).
+The morphological disambiguation rules are commented in (Puolakainen, 2001 [9]) and syntactic constraints in (Müürisep, 2000 [7]).

-Evaluation of the morphological disambiguator show the recall 86.6 % and the error rate 1.8 %.
-The results of the full syntactic analysis show the ambiguity rate of 17 % (83 % of all wordforms are unambiguous) and the error rate of 3.5 %.
-(Müürisep et al, 2003 [8]).
+As the result of tests, 86.6 % of words become morphologically unambiguous, and the error rate of the morphological disambiguator is 1.8 %.
+The results of the full analysis show an ambiguity rate of 17 % (83 % of all wordforms are unambiguous) and error rate of 3.5 % (Müürisep et al, 2003 [8]).

-2.2.
-Estonian Constraint Grammar Tagset
+2.2 Estonian Constraint Grammar Tagset

-Estonian Constraint Grammar (EstCG) uses the following set of syntactic tags:

-- @+FMV finite main verb

-- @-FMV non-finite main verb @+FCV finite modal or auxiliary verb

-- @-FCV non-finite modal or auxiliary verb

-- @NEG negator (particles ei, ära as a part of a negative verb-form)

-- @SUBJ subject

-''' @OBJ - object @PRD - predicative complement @ADVL - clause level adverbial or modifier of an adverb or an adjective @AN> or @<AN - an adjective or ordinal as a modifier @NN> or @<NN - noun as a modifier (of a noun) @AD> or @<AD - adverb as a modifier (of a noun) @VN> or @<VN - participle as a modifier (of a noun) @INF_N> or @<INF_N - infinitive as a modifier (of a noun) @PN> or @<PN - adposition (more precisely: the adpositional phrase as a whole) as a modifier (of a noun) @<PN - noun belonging to the adpositional phrase (on the table) @ - noun belonging to the quantifier (five men) @J - conjunction @I - interjection '''
+Estonian Constraint Grammar (EstCG) uses the following set of syntactic tags: @+FMV - finite main verb, @-FMV - non-finite main verb @+FCV - finite modal/auxiliary verb, @-FCV - non-finite modal/auxiliary verb @NEG - negator (particles ei, ära as a part of a negative verb-form) @SUBJ - subject, @OBJ - object, @PRD - predicative complement @ADVL - clause level adverbial or modifier of an adverb or an adjective @AN> or @<AN - an adjective or ordinal as a modifier @NN> or @<AN - noun as a modifier (of a noun) @AD> or @<AD - adverb as a modifier (of a noun) @VN> or @<INF_N - infinitive as a modifier (of a noun) @INF_N> or @<INF_N - infinitive as a modifier (of a noun) @PN> or @<PN - an adpositional phrase as a whole as a modifier (of a noun) @Q or @Q> - noun belonging to the adpositional phrase (on the table) @Q J - conjunction, @I - interjection

-\\CLB marks a very likely clause boundary and \\CLB-C a less likely clause boundary.
+CLB marks a very likely clause boundary and CLB-C a less likely clause boundary.
 The analysis is performed inside the clause (sentential clause) boundaries only.
 No attempt is made to connect the clauses.